In this post comparing Dynamics 365 and Salesforce features, I’m going to put the functionality of Dynamics 365 and Salesforce up against one another.

 In this category, Dynamics 365 and Salesforce are pulling up about equal.
 Both have the necessary territory management options, and they both have good Quota/Goal entities in their systems.
 However, Microsoft looks like they win the “gamification” sub-category.

 Neither vendor is particularly adept at the “compensation” sub-category, since paying commissions is usually done outside the core CRM.
 Once again, though – note that Microsoft’s full Dynamics 365 for Financials and Operations offering allows deals to flow directly through quoting, invoicing, payment, and into employee commissions.

 Last up is Sales Analytics.
 I’ve used both of the reporting solutions that come embedded within the Salesforce and Dynamics 365 interfaces – and neither of them are very good.
 I’m calling a draw there.

-Both applications are equally accessible to more capable external tools like Power BI or Tableau, but it’s worth mentioning that Microsoft owns Power BI and that it is well integrated with Dynamics 365. +1 to Microsoft!
+It’s worth mentioning that Microsoft owns Power BI and that it is well integrated with Dynamics 365. +1 to Microsoft!

 Finally, both vendors are aggressively pursuing what Artificial Intelligence could mean for predictive sales analytics and customer behaviour analysis.
 As of yet, though, it’s too early to call a winner or even fully analyze how either company is doing.